Furballs and Feathers

 Barnaby the cockatoo.
 He is by far the oldest feathered/furry critter in the bunch.
 He arrived to Oregon back in the 1990′s from Dave’s sister from Shreveport Louisiana.
 As a wild caught bird, he has certainly traveled the world to end up in Oregon.
 We don’t know squat about his previous life before Shreveport, but he does have strong opinions on kids, household pets, and the evil hawks and vultures that fly by the house.

 Quigley was the 5th cockatiel who came to our house with mate and full clutch of chicks.
 Yikes!
 What was I thinking back then!
-Well, he is still doing great, avoided medical maladies and lives with his only surviving offspring Kibu.
-He has been a great dad.
-His mate Rico died from zinc poisoning many years ago.
+Well, he is still doing great, avoided medical maladies and lives alone now that his son Kibu died.
+I feel a bit sad for him being the final cockatiel in the house.
+As of 2014, he has been with me for 23 years.